 Drinks are included with dinner, and there is a free bar, open from 6pm to 10pm, serving a selection of local alcoholic and non-alcoholic drinks.
-Drinks are not served with lunch although tea and coffee will be available.

 Some of Bermuda’s best golf courses are within a few miles of the resort, including the world famous Mid-Ocean Club.
 Details of green fees and equipment hire charges will be available at the resort.